 the degree of mechanical and/or bacterial contamination.

-- wounds that are clean only surgical wound
+- only surgical wounds are clean

 - all other to be regarded as polluted with the degree of contamination depending